 Free Speech & Peace

-Sarah Ruger is director for free expression at the Charles Koch Institute.
+Sarah Ruger is vice president for free expression at the Charles Koch Institute.

 Prior to joining CKI, Ruger managed external relations for the Institute for Humane Studies, connecting academic research on human and societal well-being with opportunities for public policy impact.